KEGANCP/MechaCar_Statistical_Analysis/README.md

 ----
 ### Study Design: MechaCar vs Competition
 If we put ourselves in the position of a potential consumer, there are several other metrics that should be considered.
 For example; cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-Let's review the below to further are research.
+Let's review the below to further our research.

 #### Metrics to Test:
 City & Highway MPG between secifc models of vehicles (sport, eco, GT, etc).
 These should be considered as the differential between such could be significant based on engine size, car weight, etc.